CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAKSHCI.md

      ![](./media/Azure-stack-PS01.png)

-3. Next, you'll scale your Kubernetes cluster node pool using below command:, it will scale the node count to 2.
+3. Next, you'll scale your Kubernetes cluster node pool using below command, it will scale the node count to 2.

    > **Note**: This can take upto 10 minutes to scale up the cluster